Henrik-Johansson1980/wordpress/photogallerytheme/README.md

 # Wordpress Photogallery theme
 A photogallery theme for wordpress, styled with w3.css.
+Some of the W3 animations and stuff is used as well.
 ![Theme screen shot](screenshot.png)

 ## Single page